barry-ravichandran/DecisionFlow/README.md

 ## 🚀 Update
 <strong>2025.8.21:</strong> Our paper has been accepted by EMNLP 2025 Findings!

 <strong>2025.5.27:</strong> We have published the Arxiv version of DecisionFlow!
-Click the bottom above to see our paper!
+Click the buttom above to see our paper!

 ## 🔍 Quick Start
 1. Clone the repository